jsanti1975on/jas.digital.tools/marinaDB'-Change/other.md

 # Steps to Set Up the `frmOtherNotes` Form

-Below are the steps to configure the `frmOtherNotes` form as described in the provided code.
 ' The SUB is the working sub from home debugger - also note that the name of the form does not matter here
 ---